bevry-archive/balcms/README.md

 The files that you will be interested in are mainly `config.php` and `application.yml`, sometimes `nav.yml`.
 Unless you plan on extending BalCMS to add custom functionality, you will not ever need to touch the other configuration files.

 The documentation files either include inline documentation (docs inside them) or they are self explanatory.
-After you have modified your configuration files, you will want to run `make clean-config` to ensure that the updated configuration is applied correctly - we do try to autodetect, but pedanticness can come in handy sometimes.
+After you have modified your configuration files, you will want to run `./cli clean-config` to ensure that the updated configuration is applied correctly - we do try to autodetect, but pedanticness can come in handy sometimes.

 ## Committing your Changes